kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 The use of the Unreliable Datagram Extension {{!QUIC_DATAGRAM=RFC9221}} is permitted, with one modification:

-Similar to STREAMS frames, when employing DATAGRAM frames of type 0x30 (i.e., DATAGRAM frames without the Length field), their size is determined by the `max_frame_size` Transport Parameter ({{max_frame_size}}).
+Similar to STREAM frames, when employing DATAGRAM frames of type 0x30 (i.e., DATAGRAM frames without the Length field), their size is determined by the `max_frame_size` Transport Parameter ({{max_frame_size}}).